Employees hate evaluations and most managers do, too.

 It's not just an opportunity to discuss project status (although it can be); it's an opportunity to discuss anything that matters.

 One-on-one meetings are a forum for anything, from career trajectory and aspirations, to organizational culture and 360 feedback.
 These meetings are often utilized to their greatest effect when the agenda focuses on the interests of the employee.

-Why they're great
+Why one-on-ones are great

 While quantitative evaluations can be priceless for some things, there's no substitute for a qualitative evaluation either.